joelchrono12/joelchrono12.ml/_posts/2024-05-06-what-interested-me-today-4.md

 ---
 title: What Interested Me Today 4
 header: What Interested Me Today 4
 description: Just another edition of this series.
-Random stuff I that stole more attention from me than usual.
+Random stuff that stole more attention from me than usual.
 tags: ramble links internet gaming podcasts
 permalink: /blog/what-interested-me-today-4/
 layout: post